Why do children get repeated infections?

 Babies are born with immature immune systems.
-As a result, babies tend to get a high number of infections, usually 1 every 1 to 2 months.
+As a result, babies tend to get a high number of infections, usually 4 to 8 per year.
 Babies’ immune systems begin to mature soon after birth.
 The number of infections begins to go down with time.
-By the time children are school-age, their rate of infection is usually the same as the rate for adults.
+By the time children are of school-age, their rate of infection is usually the same as the rate for adults.

 Most children who have repeated infections don’t have any serious problems and grow up to be healthy adults.
-Their infections occur less frequently by the time they reach school-age.
 Make sure your child gets plenty of sleep and eats a healthy diet.
 Sleep and proper nutrition may be just as important as medicine in helping your child fight off infections.

-Sometimes it’s easy to see the cause of an infection, such as being in day-care centers.
-Children in day-care centers give infections to each other.
+Sometimes it’s easy to see the cause of repeated infections.
+In daycare centers, children give infections to each other.
 They drool and their noses drip.
 They touch each other and touch all the toys.
 This spreads infections.
+Some viruses can live on objects for several hours.
 As adults we have far less contact with each other’s germs, so we are less likely to catch so many infections.

 Exposure to cigarette smoke (sometimes called “passive smoking”) is another cause for runny noses and wheezing in young children.
-Because more women of childbearing age are smoking, passive smoking is a more common cause of respiratory infection in children.
-Passive smoking is now linked to infections and asthma in children.
+Passive smoking is linked to asthma in children.
+It is also a risk factor for respiratory infection in children.
+This makes it important to keep all children away from cigarette or cigar smoke.

-Coughing that goes along with mild viral infections may be a sign of asthma.
+Persistent coughing and wheezing that occurs with mild viral infections may be a sign of asthma.
 Sometimes when we think children have pneumonia as a complication of a cold, they really have asthma.
 These children need asthma medicine in addition to other medicine for infection.

 In some cases, the answer is chance alone.
 In rare cases, an otherwise healthy child will have 2 or 3 severe infections for no obvious reason.
-However, your doctor may want your child to have some simple screening tests to check if your child has an immune deficiency (a weakness in the immune system).
+However, your doctor may want your child to have some simple screening tests to check for an immune deficiency (a weakness in the immune system).
 This is the main cause of repeated severe infections.